 Bloomsbury has the highest concentration of grassy squares in the world with the likes of Tavistock Square and Russell Square within a few minutes walk.
-Throw in a few museums and some notable publishing sites and there is plenty for a fantastic day out.
+That is probably note true.
+But... throw in a few museums and some notable publishing sites and there is plenty for a fantastic day out or something to do in Bloomsbury this weekend.

 KICK OFF AT THE BRITISH MUSEUM